MattDoesAThing/yuzu-wiki/Recommended-GPU-Drivers-for-Linux.md

 ```
 sudo pacman -Syu mesa-git
 ```

+Setting `force_integer_tex_nearest=true` fixes black textures in Kirby Fighters 2 and Kirby Star Allies.

+Setting `AMD_DEBUG=nohyperz` fixes black textures in The Legend of Zelda: Breath of the Wild and both Xenoblade Chronicles games for GCN ≥ 3.0 GPUs.

 ## Notes
 - Mesa supports OpenGL 4.6 for Intel Gen 8 GPUs (Broadwell, Gen 5 CPUs) when using the (now default) Iris driver. yuzu will not work with the older i965 driver.